09 Jul The No-Nonsense Nurturer Leader: Behaviors for Transformational School Leadership

 Creates a Culture of Coaching

-When done well, quality feedback is directly correlated to successful organizational culture.
-Great leaders understand that frequent, high-quality, asset-based feedback can result in growth and high achievement for all stakeholders.
+When done well, quality feedback is directly correlated to successful organizational culture (Coyle, 2018; Smith & Smith, 2018).
+Great leaders understand that frequent, high-quality, asset-based feedback can result in increased trust and high achievement for all stakeholders.
 The No-Nonsense Nurturer leader takes the time to thoughtfully craft a process for defining and giving in-the-moment feedback, as well as teaching, modeling, and even role-playing how certain behaviors look, sound, and feel (Sprankles, 2018).
-The No-Nonsense Nurturer leader knows this process may create some discomfort at first, but becomes the “normal” and is expected when feedback is frequent.
+The No-Nonsense Nurturer leader knows this process may create some discomfort at first but becomes the “normal” and is expected when feedback is frequent and supportive.

 Consider the following as you create a culture of coaching: